 It’s clear that fireworks on and around the Fourth of July cause injuries, but what kinds of injuries do they cause?
 The CPSC estimates that fireworks-related injuries primarily affect:

-Overall, burn injuries affected about 58% of those treated at emergency rooms in 2019, with hands, fingers, arms, and legs receiving the highest number of burns.
+and leg regions receiving the highest number of burns.
 In addition to burn injuries, fireworks-related accidents may also result in contusions, lacerations, sprains, bone fractures, or blindness.

 Who Is Most Likely to Be Injured by Fireworks?

 In addition, young people are the most likely to suffer fireworks-related injuries.
-The study found that nearly half of all injuries were sustained by people under the age of 20.
-Adolescents and children are even more at risk, with 36% of all injuries suffered by children under the age of 15.
-That being said, adults are not immune to injuries caused by fireworks—34% of injured persons were between the ages of 25 and 44.
+The study found that the highest estimated rate of emergency department treated, fireworks-related injuries were sustained by people under the age of 20.
+That being said, adults are not immune to injuries caused by fireworks—31% of injured persons were between the ages of 25 and 44.

 Which Fireworks Lead to the Most Injuries?